Iqbal-khatoon/deaddrop-js/README.md

 Existing system was changed in a way that before sending a message sender should be authenticated.
 So to ensure that only the user who is part of the system and is genuine can send the message.
 For that i changed the command of sending the message as:

-`node dist/index.js --send --from user --to`
+`node dist/index.js --send --from user --to user`

 This change was made into the file index.ts, Where the sender was validated.